 Next, I’m very picky about the cleaning products that I use.
 Due to my asthma and chronic bronchitis, heavily scented products cause instant coughing fits.
 I do not have bleach or ammonia containing cleaners in my home because of their smell.

 That goes ditto for highly scented cleaners like Lysol and Pine-Sol.
 I have found that unscented Dr. Bronner’s Castile soap products do a fine job with cleaning tasks.
-I will, also, occasionally use Comet in the toilet and bathroom sink to cut buildup of soap.
+I also use Bon Ami cleanser in the toilet and bathroom sink to cut buildup of soap.

 There is also evidence that some of the chemicals used in everyday products have negative affects on our health.
 The Environmental Working Group has detailed information about everything from cleaners, shampoos, sunscreen, and pesticides in their database.
 If you wish to learn more about this topic check out their website here: https://www.ewg.org/about-us